Amazon EFS quotas - Amazon Elastic File System

 The following quotas for NFS clients apply, assuming a Linux NFSv4.1 client:

-• The maximum throughput that you can drive for each NFS client is 500 mebibytes per second (MiBps).
+• Maximum combined read and write throughput is 1,500 mebibytes per second (MiBps) for file systems using Elastic throughput and mounted using version 2.0 or later of the Amazon EFS client (amazon-efs-utils version) or the Amazon EFS CSI Driver (aws-efs-csi-driver).
+Maximum throughput for all other file systems is 500 MiBps.
+For more information about performance, see Performance summary.
 NFS client throughput is calculated as the total number of bytes that are sent and received, with a minimum NFS request size of 4 KB (after applying a 1/3 metering rate for read requests).

 • Up to 65,536 active users for each client can have files open at the same time.